ESM Hockey Club Youth Section launched in 2009 and today it is made up of over 250 fantastic young people who love playing hockey together.

 If you’re interested in joining a friendly and fun youth hockey club in Edinburgh, please see the joining page for details of membership subscriptions.
 Also see the FAQs below for more information.

-Parents/guardians of prospective members must register before attending sessions, because we have a strict minimum coach:player ratio to maintain, for safety reasons.
+Parents/guardians of prospective members must join before attending sessions, because we have a strict minimum coach:player ratio to maintain, for safety reasons.

 We continue hockey training during the summer term for some age groups, as well as entering summer tournaments.
 Additional costs apply for this.